AndersDeath/diary2/000-current.md

 # 09 October - Sunday - Sharm El-Sheigh - 9 day of immigration

 So, today I finally finished with EM and CTO criterias analysing.
+It means that I can start slow preparations to the my funute success.
+Joke.